BulatovaTati/LearnLingo/README.md

 The application uses Firebase for backend functionality:

-Authentication:

-Email/password login & registration
+Authentication: Email/password login & registration

-Auth state persistence

-Protected routes via React Router

 Realtime Database:

-Stores user favorites and teacher data

-Reads teacher profiles with filters & pagination

-Syncs favorites with both localStorage and Firebase
+Reads teacher profiles with filters & pagination Syncs favorites with localStorage

 ## About the Author